 If you and your partner live in different districts, you will need to attend separate register offices to give notice.

 If you are marrying outside the district in which you live, in a church or registered building that is not your usual place of worship, you may need to set up residency in that area.
 Call the Ceremonies Team to discuss this on 01243 642122.

 If you or your partner have been married/formed a civil partnership before and that marriage/civil partnership was dissolved in any country other than England or Wales, there will be a fee to pay for consideration of the foreign divorce documents.

 2 Request a notice appointment

 If you live in West Sussex, you will need to arrange an appointment to give notice at a registration office.
 We have offices in Chichester, Crawley, Haywards Heath, Horsham and Worthing.

 A notice of marriage or civil partnership must be given in person and is valid for 12 months.
 You must have lived in that district for a minimum of 9 days immediately before you give your notice.

-After you have given your notice of marriage there is a minimum waiting period of 28 days (or 72 days for foreign nationals this period may be extended to 70 days) before your legal paperwork can be issued and your ceremony can take place.
+After you have given your notice, there is a minimum waiting period of 28 days (or 70 days for foreign nationals this period may be extended to 70 days) before your legal paperwork can be issued and your marriage or civil partnership can take place.